yaneproger/C/exercises270823/manual.md

 >>>>>citate to test
 * git checkout -b "name" -creates branch with "name" and check out  to it
 * git merge "branch name" - merges branch with "branch name" with current branch
+* git branch -v -a - displaying branches with all info